The need for human evaluation

 Navigate to repository

-Navigate to the repository where you want to setup human evaluation on logs.
+Navigate to the log repository where you want to set up human evaluation.

 2